 UPDATE: Found a new jersey dress pattern that I just love.
 Read about it on PatternReview.com and watch for my upcoming article in THREADS magazine.

 My second variation on Formula #1 is a basic sheath dress with some sort of vertical detailing to break up visual width and elongate my stature.
 The ones below I sewed myself from our ST Ponte knit – read details HERE and HERE if you’re interested.
 Talbots and Ann Taylor are my go-to for ready-made sheaths for clients.

-The open edge of the duster makes an emphatic vertical and the length gives me a stronger presence somehow (makes me feel like a tall girl, maybe?) and the body-skimming bottom and lightweight shell ot tee avoid adding any bulk.
-I try for color continuity between the bottom garment and either the shell or the cardigan (these were photographed over a black legging and shell to showcase the sweaters) and add an attention-grabbing scarf or necklace to anchor attention up near the face.
+The open edge of the duster makes an emphatic vertical and the length gives me a stronger presence somehow (makes me feel like a tall girl, maybe?) and the body-skimming bottom and lightweight shell or tee avoid adding any bulk.
+I try for color continuity between the bottom garment and either the shell or the cardigan (these were photographed over a black legging and shell to showcase the sweaters but some other color would be more interesting) and add an attention-grabbing scarf or necklace to anchor attention up near the face.

 Now it’s YOUR turn!
 What’s your body type, what fashion formulas work best for you and WHY?
 I really want to hear, so snap a selfie and email me – NNR@NancyNixRice.com.
 Can’t wait to share all your collective brilliance in a new post soon.